botpress/documentation-v12/docs/admin-dashboard/production-checklist.md

 ---
 id: production-checklist
-sidebar_position: 1
+title: Production Checklist
 ---

-# Production Checklist

 ---------------

-:::note

-Hi
+:::caution

+Hi!
+Sorry, but this page is under construction!

 :::